zachpmanson/notes/notes/Notes/Software/Development/Web Development/Web Development.md

 			- You only want your own website to be able to send your server requests (CORS)
 				- You want other websites to send your server requests (CORS)
 		- JavaScript is really annoying and varies between browsers (JQuery)
-		- Even with JQuery, complex applications become pretty hard to manage (JavaScript libraries for complex web applications, AngularJS, [[Notes/Software/Development/Web Development/React]], many many more)
+		- Even with JQuery, complex applications become pretty hard to manage (JavaScript libraries for complex web applications, AngularJS, [[React]], many many more)
 			- These libraries are so nice we want to use them for everything instead of gross HTML (JS managed routing, React Router, single page applications)
-			- Interface design with CSS kinda sucks for specially for complex applications (SASS, Tailwind, prebuilt UI component libraries, Styled Components)
+			- Interface design with CSS kinda sucks for especially for complex applications (SASS, Tailwind, prebuilt UI component libraries, Styled Components)
 			- Complex applications need complex application state models (Redux, Zustand, NGXS)
-			- Complex applications need sane data fetching patterns and caching (React Query, SWR, RTK Query)
+			- Complex applications need sane data fetching patterns and caching (React Query, SWR, [[RTK Query vs. Infinite Scrolling|RTK Query]])
 				 - It's annoying to have to build bespoke APIs for every different combination of data that your frontend wants, wouldn't it be nice if the frontend could just tell us what it wanted and the backend figured it out (GraphQL)
 			- Even with caching and internal state and JS routing, single applications are pretty slow to actually show useful information since they take multiple requests roundtrips to build the UI and then load the data
 				- Server rendered frontend frameworks, where the frontend code for a page is run on the server before sending it to the client so that the initial data is already present on first load, then normal SPA behaviour can take over after that (made possible because of Node.js, [[Next.js]], Remix)
 					- Your server now needs to run JavaScript, which is probably only possible using Node.js
 					- This is great for basic applications but starts to get awkward when you have complex data structures and component structures as you need to know all data requirements at a route level rather than a component level
 						- Server components allow server side rendering on a component level, by running some of the rendering code on the backend, populating it with data, and slotting that wholesale into a SPA (React Server Components)
+		- This language you've been using JavaScript has constant type errors, if only you could specify types ([[TypeScript]])
+		- Both JavaScript and TypeScript are bad at actually representing HTML (JSX)
 	- Your marketing team wants a website they can control without writing code (CMS, Wordpress, many more)
 		- They want it on the same domain name (server routing configuration, e.g. Nginx conf)
 	- Your backend server machine's operating system needs to be configured for security (Linux system administration)
 		- Uh oh!
 CVE in one of the libraries your server uses!
 You need a way to update your dependencies (package managers)
 		- Your server state is getting a bit complicated, you aren't sure if you could recreate it now if you wanted to.
-You also have trouble matching it on your development device.
-(Docker)
+You also have trouble matching it on your development device.  ([[Docker]])
 		- Your backend server is being crushed by your immense popularity, (bigger server, vertical scaling)
 		- You bought the biggest server you can afford and its still too much traffic! (horizontal scaling)
 			- How do you distribute load across your multiple servers (load balancing)
-			- Sometimes your load is so high that you need to add more servers to your fleet of servers, but its annoying to do it manually (Kubernetes)
+			- Sometimes your load is so high that you need to add more servers to your fleet of servers, but it's annoying to do it manually (Kubernetes)
 	- Managing your own servers is getting time consuming, if only there was a way to have code handle the provisioning of servers (Terraform)
-	- This language you've been using JavaScript has constant type errors, if only you could specify types ([[TypeScript]])

 ## Links

 - [JavaScript Gom Jabbar](https://frantic.im/javascript-gom-jabbar/)